tprasadtp/ubuntu-post-install/README.md

 # FAQ
 ## What this script/repository for?
-This Script is for automating the installation and configuration of a Fresh Ubuntu/Linux-Mint/Elementary installation.
+This Script is for automating the installation and configuration of a fresh Ubuntu/Linux-Mint/Elementary installation.

 ## What are its dependencies?
 What do I need on my system to run this?
 Usually nothing extra!
 Your base Ubuntu install comes with all the commands/utilities this script uses, unless you are running this on Ubuntu docker image.
 - The script itself depends on following utilities which are usually present on a typical Ubuntu/Ubuntu based installation.
 `lsb-release, whiptail, wget, iputils-ping, bash`
-- Some functions of the script (Add, Remove PPAs and add Repositories) depend on following dependencies.
+- Some functions of the script (Add, Remove PPAs and add Repositories) depend on following packages.
 ```
 apt-transport-https
 ca-certificates